hexchat/documentation/faq.rst

 If it says 192.168.0.1, the receiver will not be able to connect.
 One way to make it send your "real" address is to enable the "Get my IP from IRC Server" option in HexChat.
-This option is available in :menuselection:`Settings --> Preferences --> File Transfers`.
+This option is available in :menuselection:`Settings --> Preferences --> Network setup`.
 When you turn it ON, you will have to re-login to the server before it'll take effect.

 You will also need to forward some ports for use in DCC send.
 You may